Siege of Hainburg: First siege

-On 4 July, Matthias I assembled an army at Köpcsény and departed for Hainburg.
-The castle was sited on a hilltop surrounded by the Danube; the siege proceeded slowly due to the lack of siege weapons.
+On 4 July 1482, Matthias I assembled an army at Köpcsény and departed for Hainburg.
+The castle was situated on a hilltop surrounded by the Danube; the siege proceeded slowly due to the lack of siege weapons.
 The Empire deployed an army of 4,000 troops, led by Ruprecht von Reichenberg, to lift the siege.
 Matthias I dispatched troops to determine the size and location of the relief force.
-The Hungarian scouts ran into the Imperial army at Rohrau, and launched a cavalry assault but were unable to break through the enemy's quadratic defense formation.
-The stiff resistance caused the Hungarians to begin retreating in disorder; Hungarian captains Wilhelm Tettauer and Stephen Zápolya attempted to hold the line but were trapped with 70 other nobles by Imperial pursuers.
+The Hungarian scouts ran into the Imperial army at Rohrau and launched a cavalry assault but could not break through the enemy's quadratic defense formation.
+The stiff resistance caused the Hungarians to retreat in disorder; Hungarian captains Wilhelm Tettauer and Stephen Zápolya attempted to hold the line but were trapped with 70 other nobles by Imperial pursuers.

 The advance of the Imperial army forced Matthias I to lift the siege.
-The Hungarians abandoned their equipment and supplies as they retreated with all haste to Presburg.
+The Hungarians abandoned their equipment and supplies as they retreated hastily to Presburg.
 Zápolya was taken prisoner but managed to escape after drawing the sword of a custodian and using it to kill the custodian; he rejoined the army at Presburg.
 The King of Hungary appealed to the nobility for reinforcements to join him at Presburg.
 Urban Dóczi, Bishop of Győr, raised 5,000 troops in 50 days at his own expense.
 The Raci horsemen of Slavonia also responded.
-Learning from the first experience, siege engines were also added, including the "Varga-mortar" which required 80 horses to move.
+Learning from the first experience, siege engines were also added, including the "Varga-mortar," which required 80 horses to move.

 Second siege

 The quick regeneration of the Hungarian army at Presburg allowed the Hungarians to seize the initiative and march against Hainburg.
-On 20 September, the Imperial army, now expanded to 10,000 troops, began the march back to lift the siege.
+On 20 September 1482, the Imperial army, now expanded to 10,000 troops, began the march back to lift the siege.
 Matthias I took 8,000 troops to attack the relief army, leaving the rest to maintain the siege.
 The Hungarians dug in after seeing the size of the enemy army, while the Imperial army prepared to send supplies into the town.
-During the lull both sides bombarded the other's outposts.
-An attempt by the Empire to sneak 42 wagons into Hainburg was foiled by Hungarian sentries.
+During the lull, both sides bombarded the other's outposts.
+Hungarian sentries foiled an attempt by the Empire to sneak 42 wagons into Hainburg.

-On 23 September, Prior Bartholomew Beriszló launched a surprise, and unauthorized, cavalry attack on Imperial positions; this caused Imperial forces to abandon their fortifications and retreat with their wagons towards Bruck.
+On 23 September 1482, Prior Bartholomew Beriszló launched a surprise, and unauthorized, cavalry attack on Imperial positions; this caused Imperial forces to abandon their fortifications and retreat with their wagons towards Bruck.
 Matthias I declined to pursue despite the urgings of several subordinates.
-Nonetheless, Francis Haraszti and Moses of Buzla led an unauthorized cavalry assault on the Imperial remnants; Haraszti died from a shoulder cut and Moses was also wounded.
+Nonetheless, Francis Haraszti and Moses of Buzla led an unauthorized cavalry assault on the Imperial remnants; Haraszti died from a shoulder cut, and Moses was also wounded.
 All other attempts were forbidden.

 Matthias I returned to Hainburg to prosecute the siege.
 The town fell after a week of heavy bombardment.
 The defenders, led by Wolfgang Fuchs, agreed to surrender in exchange for 3000 florins and free passage.
 Taking the town had cost the King of Hungary 200.000 florins.